noandrea/geo2tz/README.md

 ### Authorization

-Geo2Tz supports a basic token authorization mechanism, if the configuration value for `web.auth_token_value` is a non empty string, geo2tz will check the query parameter value to authorize incoming requests.
+Geo2Tz supports a basic token authorization mechanism, if the configuration value for `web.auth_token_value` is a non-empty string, geo2tz will check the query parameter value to authorize incoming requests.

-For example running the service with:
+For example, running the service with:

 ```sh
 docker run -p 2004:2004 -e GEO2TZ_WEB_AUTH_TOKEN_VALUE=secret noandrea/geo2tz